 How can I optimize my listing?

 - Be detailed in your description, equipment list, rules, and amenities.
 The goal with any business is to keep your customers satisfied.
 If you aren’t completely accurate or detailed, your guests may be unpleasantly surprised.
-If there is something in your photos (like gear, instruments, and other equipment) that is not included in the space rental, be sure to mention that in your description.
+If there is something in your photos (like gear, instruments, and other equipment) that is not included in the location rental, be sure to mention that in your description.
 If you don’t want someone smoking on your property, state so in your rules.

 - Think outside the box.
 Could your recording studio be used as a rehearsal space or a photo location as well?
-If so, use multiple space categories to get your space in front of more potential guests.
+If so, use multiple space categories to get your location in front of more potential guests.

 - Complete your profile.
 Adding a picture, social media links, and a bio helps build trust with potential guests.

 - Understand and choose the right cancellation policy for you.
 If you need a refresher, check out our cancellation policies here.
 We give you the flexibility to choose the best option for you.
 A strict policy offers you the most protection, while a flexible policy may be more appealing to potential guests.